Shared Ownership

 You’ll have a leasehold agreement with us, and a right to live there as long as you keep up with repayments.
 But you have some responsibilities to look after the property.

-It means you’ll have to tell us if you’re planning any improvement works to your home, but rest assured, you can decorate how you’d like.
+It means you’ll have to tell us if you’re planning any improvement works to your home, but rest assured, you'll be able to make your home your own.

 If the site qualifies, you may also be able to make a claim to us for certain repairs up to an annual allowance of £500.
 Find out more about what's involved.